 - James Bond’s namesake was an American ornithologist with whom Ian Fleming crossed paths in Jamaica.

 - Poet Louise Bennett-Coverly (Miss Lou) is one of the most noteworthy Jamaican writers.
-Often referred to as a cultural hero, she presented her poetry, folk songs and stories in Patios and worked tirelessly to preserve the Patois language.
+Often referred to as a cultural hero, she presented her poetry, folk songs and stories in Patois and worked tirelessly to preserve the Patois language.

 Fascinating Facts About Food & Drinks in Jamaica